samirtahir91/acm-test/README.md

 - Simply switch the label on the cluster kustomization.yaml `globalTenantResources/envs/dev/dev-cluster/kustomization.yaml` for green to be stable (backout would be revering the patch for blue to be stable), or copy the updated policy to the `blue.yaml` under `globalTenantResources/base/network-policies/`
 - In this scenario it is important to keep blue and green config consistent after a change is rolled out.

-## Resource Quota scoping
-Resource Quotas are scoped to `Tenant` level in the `Tenant` spec, patched in the subteams `kustomization.yaml`.
-All `Namespaces` created in the Tenant will inherit the same Resource Quota, Capsule aggregates the combined usage of all `Namespaces` and enforces the quota accross all the namespaces matching the `Tenant`.